LLMs + Persona-Plug = Personalized LLMs: Related Work

-\paragraph{Retrieval-based Personalized LLMs.} The fine-tuned personalized LLMs need to train the LLMs for each user separately, which introduces huge computation costs and is difficult to devise in real applications.
+\textbf{Retrieval-based Personalized LLMs.}\quad The fine-tuned personalized LLMs need to train the LLMs for each user separately, which introduces huge computation costs and is difficult to devise in real applications.
 Retrieval-based personalized LLMs leverage personalized information from another perspective without tuning LLMs.
-Inspired by the success of the retrieval-augmented generation (RAG) strategy in question-answering tasks, these approaches retrieve relevant documents from user histories as in-context demonstrations for LLMs to produce personalized texts. ~\citet{LAMP} explores these methods by applying different retrieval models. ~\citet{RSPG} further improves it by optimizing the pre-trained retrieval model through rewards calculated based on the LLM-generated outputs.
+Inspired by the success of the retrieval-augmented generation (RAG) strategy in question-answering tasks~\cite{spring}, these approaches retrieve relevant documents from user histories as in-context demonstrations for LLMs to produce personalized texts. ~\citet{LAMP} explore these methods by applying different retrieval models. ~\citet{RSPG} further improve it by optimizing the retrieval model through rewards calculated based on the LLM-generated outputs.
 They also explore the selection of different retrieval methods while facing different inputs.
-There also exist models that directly utilize all user histories to prompt LLMs or to generate text-based summaries using language models as references~\cite{PAG, longperllm, PAG2}.
-However, these approaches cannot handle situations in which user historical behaviors are extremely long due to the input length limits.
+There also exist models that directly utilize all user histories to prompt LLMs or apply language models to generate text-based summaries as prompts~\cite{PAG, longperllm, PAG2}.
+However, these approaches cannot handle user histories that are extremely long due to the input length limits.

+Some approaches~\cite{rec1,rec2,rec3} in recommendation areas also aim at personalizing language models.
+However, they only adopt small language models such as T5-base model and the private PaLM 2-XXS~\cite{palm} model and mainly focus on recommendations instead of language tasks requiring extensive world knowledge.